 It is easy to include the Cultural Council in your estate plan by adding a simple codicil to an existing will or by including language in a will you are currently having drafted.
 Or, in some cases, you can fill out a simple beneficiary designation form.

-Or, to start a conversation about making a planned gift to the Cultural Council of Palm Beach County, please contact the Development Department:
+To start a conversation about making a planned gift to the Cultural Council of Palm Beach County, please contact the Development Department:

 Director of Development